 Perforated Plate – Perforated plate is the most used media for basket strainers and is available in perforation sizes 1/32″ to 1/2″ diameter depending on the degree of straining required and size and type of basket.
 For maximum strength, we provide perforations on a staggered pattern.

 Perforation: Perforation hole sizes range from 1/16” to 1/4” as standard.

-Flange/Facings: Temporary strainer support rings can be made to work with standard flanges.
-For example raised face flanges, and ring type joint flanges.
+Flange/Facings: Temporary strainer support rings can work with conventional flanges, such as raised face flanges and ring-type joint flanges.

-Liners/Covers: Available for small particle removal 200 through 10 mesh carbon steel; stainless steel, etc.
+Liners/Covers: Small particle removal 200 through 10 mesh carbon steel; stainless steel, etc.

 Straight Flow – Mesh on inside.